flame/blis/docs/FAQ.md

 Tarballs and zip files may be obtained from the [releases](https://github.com/flame/blis/releases) page.

-### What is a micro-kernel?
+### What is a microkernel?

-The micro-kernel (usually short for "`gemm` micro-kernel") is the basic unit of level-3 (matrix-matrix) computation within BLIS.
+The microkernel (usually short for "`gemm` microkernel") is the basic unit of level-3 (matrix-matrix) computation within BLIS.
 It consists of one loop, where each iteration performs a very small outer product to update a very small matrix.
-The micro-kernel is typically the only piece of code that must be carefully optimized (via vector intrinsics or assembly code) to enable high performance in most of the level-3 operations such as `gemm`, `hemm`, `herk`, and `trmm`.
+The microkernel is typically the only piece of code that must be carefully optimized (via vector intrinsics or assembly code) to enable high performance in most of the level-3 operations such as `gemm`, `hemm`, `herk`, and `trmm`.

-For a more thorough explanation of the micro-kernel and its role in the overall level-3 computations, please read our [ACM TOMS papers](https://github.com/flame/blis#citations).
-For API and technical reference, please see the [gemm micro-kernel section](KernelsHowTo.md#gemm-micro-kernel) of the BLIS [Kernels Guide](KernelsHowTo.md).
+For a more thorough explanation of the microkernel and its role in the overall level-3 computations, please read our [ACM TOMS papers](https://github.com/flame/blis#citations).
+For API and technical reference, please see the [gemm microkernel section](KernelsHowTo.md#gemm-microkernel) of the BLIS [Kernels Guide](KernelsHowTo.md).

-### What is a macro-kernel?
+### What is a macrokernel?

-The macro-kernels are portable codes within the BLIS framework that implement relatively small subproblems within an overall level-3 operation.
+The macrokernels are portable codes within the BLIS framework that implement relatively small subproblems within an overall level-3 operation.
 The overall problem (say, general matrix-matrix multiplication, or `gemm`) is partitioned down, according to cache blocksizes, such that its operands are (1) a suitable size and (2) stored in a special packed format.
-At that time, the macro-kernel is called.
-The macro-kernel is implemented as two loops around the micro-kernel.
+At that time, the macrokernel is called.
+The macrokernel is implemented as two loops around the microkernel.

-The macro-kernels in BLIS correspond to the so-called "inner kernels" (or simply "kernels") that formed the fundamental unit of computation in Kazushige Goto's GotoBLAS (and now in the successor library, OpenBLAS).
+The macrokernels in BLIS correspond to the so-called "inner kernels" (or simply "kernels") that formed the fundamental unit of computation in Kazushige Goto's GotoBLAS (and now in the successor library, OpenBLAS).

-For more information on macro-kernels, please read our [ACM TOMS papers](https://github.com/flame/blis#citations).
+For more information on macrokernels, please read our [ACM TOMS papers](https://github.com/flame/blis#citations).

 ### What is a context?